-In this selective Second Major programme, chemistry majors can earn a second major in Food Science and Technology.
+In this selective programme, chemistry majors can earn a second major in the interdisciplinary field of Food Science and Technology.

 Topics covered in the Food Science and Technology programme include food chemistry and microbiology, food process engineering, biomedical nanotechnology, and food safety analysis.
 The programme also includes a semester of overseas exchange at the programme partner, Wageningen University in the Netherlands, a pioneer of research and education in Food Science and Technology.